-Acadamia Vasu (student

-Academic Year (student 2024 22
+Academic Year (student 2022 2024

-cohort covered by 2021-22
+cohort covered by 2023-2024

 specification)

 Module Code 2485

-Module Title Introduction to Health Data Science
+Module Title Thinking Like A Health Data Scientist

-Module Organiser(s) Helen McDonald, Helen Strongman and Sharon Cadogan
+Module Organiser(s) Helen Strongman and Rutendo Muzambi

 Faculty Epidemiology & Population Health

 FHEQ Level Level 7

 Credit Value CATS: 10

 ECTS: 5

 HECoS Code 100994

 Term of Delivery Term 1

-Mode of Delivery This module will be delivered online only.

-Where specific teaching methods (lectures, seminars, discussion

-groups) are noted in this module specification these will be

-delivered using an online platform.
-There will be a combination

-of live and interactive activities (synchronous learning) as well as

-recorded or self-directed study (asynchronous learning).
+Mode of Delivery Where specific teaching methods (e.g. lectures, workshops, panel discussions) are noted in this module specification these will be delivered using a blended learning approach using either face-to-face or through an online platform.
+There will be a combination of live and interactive activities (synchronous learning) as well as recorded or self-directed study (asynchronous learning).

 Mode of Study Full time

 Language of Study English

-Pre-Requisites None, over and above the pre-requisites for the programme MSc

-Health Data Science
+Pre-Requisites None, over and above the pre-requisites for the programme MSc Health Data Science

 Accreditation by None

-Professional Statutory and
+Professional Statutory

-Regulatory Body
+and Regulatory Body

-Module Cap (indicative As per the number of student registrations on the MSc in Health
+Module Cap (indicative number of students) As per the number of student registrations on the MSc in Health Data Science.

-number of students) Data Science.

-,

 Target Audience This module is compulsory for the MSc in Health Data Science.

-Module Description An introduction to health data science covering a range of

-Woddie Description available data sources and key considerations for using them,

--

-including ethics, information governance and data quality.
-This

-module will be brought to life by experienced data scientists
+Module Description The "Thinking Like A Health Data Scientist" module covers key considerations and decisions that need to be made to use a wide range of data sources, including ethics, information governance and data quality.
+This module will be brought to

-D through lectures, panel discussions and workshops.
+life by experienced data scientists through lectures, panel discussions and workshops.

 Duration 10 x 0.5 day sessions

 Timetabling slot Term 1

-Last Revised (e.g. year September 2021 changes approved)
+Last Revised (e.g. year July 2023

+changes approved)